Python (359)

 To fully experience the capabilities of Spire.XLS for Python without any evaluation limitations, you can request a free 30-day trial license.

-Count Frequency of Words in Word with Python
+- Count Frequency of Words in an Entire Word Document

 In this tutorial, we’ll use Spire.Doc for Python, a powerful and easy-to-use library for Word document processing.
 It supports a wide range of features like reading, editing, and analyzing DOCX files programmatically—without requiring Microsoft Office.